tomy-jr98/wwl-cancer-62d-qlik-analysis/README.md

 Identify cancer types with low 62-day compliance

-SQL scripts are available in the /sql folder.
+SQL scripts are available in the repository

 📈 Dashboard (Qlik Sense Desktop)